-Here, we’ll cover the top SEO challenges facing marketers in 2022 and the five biggest trends to watch this year.
+Here, we’ll cover the top SEO challenges facing marketers in 2023 and the 25 biggest trends to watch this year.

 SEO Challenges in 2023